Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 #### Defer work

 The idea is that an ISR need to be as short as possible.
-To do this the routine can be divided in two parts
+To do this the routine can be divided in two parts:

 - top half: executed during the interrupt handling
   - minimal work to manage the interrupt